mihirchakma/the-interactor-project/SETUP_GUIDE.md

 - Review component files for inline comments
 - All requirements from project brief are implemented

-Good luck for the presentation! 🌟
+Thank You, Happy Coding! 🌟

+---